bot-app/trading/docs/advanced-hyperopt.md

                                *args, **kwargs) -> float:
         """
-        Objective function, returns smaller number for better results This is the legacy algorithm (used until now in freqtrade).
+        Objective function, returns smaller number for better results This is the legacy algorithm (used until now in trading).
         Weights are distributed as follows:
         * 0.4 to trade duration
         * 0.25: Avoiding trade loss